Package Handlers

 Purpose

 Packages can provide skill files (SKILL.md) that describe capabilities or instructions for AI agents.
-The agents handler discovers these skill files and creates organized symlinks in .agents/skills/ and optionally .claude/skills/ for use by AI tools.
+The agents handler discovers these skill files and creates organized symlinks in .agents/skills/ and, by default, the tool-specific .claude/skills/ and .cursor/skills/ directories for use by AI tools.
+The tool-specific mirrors are opt-out — see Configuration below.

 Skill File Format